Jarvis-depot/PyTorch/README.md

-# PyTorch
+# 01 - Functions in PyTorch
-Self-development of PyTorch, normally for learning usage
+## autogard.py
+A simple demo of autograd